Membership Inference Attacks against Diffusion Models: Discussion

 \section{Discussion}

-In this section, we discuss the attack performance in terms of training sizes and training epochs to understand the impact of overfitting on diffusion models.
+This section discusses the attack performance in terms of number of training samples and training epochs to understand the impact of overfitting on diffusion models.
 We then discuss the impacts of hyperparameters for sampling in the diffusion models.